-Appliances and Equipment (See pages F1-F3 and page H-1)
+Appliances and Equipment (See Section H)

 The appliances (stove, refrigerator, etc.) and equipment (hot water heater, furnace, etc.) typically operate on LP gas.
 LP gas is flammable and is contained under high pressure.
 Improper use may result in a fire and/or explosion.
 Be sure to follow all instructions and warnings in this manual as well as the specific owners' manuals of the appliances and equipment.